tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 Reality buckled.

-The air turned to syrup—sweet with lilac, sharp with bleach.
+The air turned to syrup.
 A rocking chair creaked.
 Slow.
 Measured.
 Familiar.
 Carol’s lullaby threaded through the silence.
 Half-hummed.
 Half-forgotten.

 My stomach dropped.
-My mouth tasted of copper.
+My mouth tasted of apologies.

 I tried to fight it—to claw my way back to Chamber 13 but the light was already bending.